Yan'an Forum: Legacy

+The Talks became the most important guiding document of the Yan'an Rectification Movement.
+Throughout the rest of 1942, the content of the Talks and texts arising from the Rectification movement became a focus.
+After the formal publication of the Talks in October 1943, the CCP Central Committee issued two circulars stating that all CCP members should study the Talks, stating that they were the Sinicization of Marxism and Leninism.
+Mao followed the Talks with his report The Culture Workers Must Amalgamate with the Workers, Peasants, and Soldiers, in which he wrote, "Writers and artists must draw their materials from the workers, soldiers, and peasants, but so too must they become friends with the workers, soldiers, and peasants, they must be like brothers and sisters."

+Implementing the principles of the Yan'an Talks involved the creation of new literary forms and content tailored to the socialist transformation of China and its culture, an endeavor that was much more complex than applying ideological standards to measure existing artistic forms.
+As summarized by academic Cai Xiang, the great writers of the period embraced this endeavor, while the practice was essentially inaccessible to hacks.
+In March 1943, the CCP Central Committee and the Central Organization Department held a conference and announced that more cultural workers would be sent to villages in the countryside.

 An immediate change in Chinese music that resulted from the Yan'an Talks was the growth in respectability of folk styles.
-The Talks also provided political legitimacy to traditional Chinese novel forms such as episodic chapters.
+The Yan'an Talks also provided political legitimacy to traditional Chinese novel forms such as episodic chapters.

 Key quotations from Yan'an Talks form the basis of the section on "Culture and Art" in the Maoist text Quotations from Chairman Mao Zedong.
-The Gang of Four's dramatic interpretation of the Yan'an Talks during the Cultural Revolution led to a new Party-sanctioned form of political art, revolutionary opera.
-Conversely, certain forms of art, such as the works of Beethoven, Respighi, Dvorak, and Chopin, were condemned in Party papers as "bourgeois decadence".
+The Gang of Four's dramatic interpretation of the Yan'an Talks during the Cultural Revolution led to a new CCP-sanctioned form of political art, revolutionary opera.
+Conversely, certain forms of art, such as the works of Beethoven, Respighi, Dvorak, and Chopin, were condemned in CCP papers as "bourgeois decadence".

-Cai writes that over time, the important principles of the Yan'an Talks became increasingly simplified, ultimately resulting in the dogmatizing of the requirements for literature during the Cultural Revolution, which undermined the radicalism of China's socialist literature.
+Academic Cai Xiang writes that over time, the important principles of the Yan'an Talks became increasingly simplified, ultimately resulting in the dogmatizing of the requirements for literature during the Cultural Revolution, which undermined the radicalism of China's socialist literature.
 After the death of Mao and the rise of reformist leaders like Deng Xiaoping, who condemned the Cultural Revolution, the Yan'an talks were officially reevaluated.
-In 1982, the Party declared that Mao's doctrine that "literature and art are subordinate to politics" was an "incorrect formulation", but it reaffirmed his main points about art needing to reflect the reality of the workers and peasantry.
+In 1982, the CCP declared that Mao's doctrine that "literature and art are subordinate to politics" was an "incorrect formulation", but it reaffirmed his main points about art needing to reflect the reality of the workers and peasantry.